dtcenter/MET/met/docs/Users_Guide/tc-dland.rst

 5. The **-log file** argument outputs log messages to the specified file.

 6. The **-v level** option indicates the desired level of verbosity.
-The contents of “level” will override the default setting of 2.
+The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

 7. The **-compress level** option specifies the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower numbers result in minimal compression and faster I/O processing speed; higher numbers result in better compression, but at the expense of I/O processing speed.